DavidRisch/kicker/CONTRIBUTING.md

 File names should consist only of lower case letters and underscores.

+All js variables must be written in `camelCase`.
+Variables starting with a `_` are private and should not be accessed from outside of a class.

+`module.exports` must be written in `snake_case`.
+The definition of `module.exports` should be located at the bottom of a file.

+Api parameters and responses must be written in `camelCase`.

 # Directory structure

 - _api_: js files for backend post requests, returns json